Kariyu42/ft_irc/README.md

 4. `optval` => pointer to the value of the option.
 4. `optlen` => size of the option value.

+## Technical Skills:

+- Network Programming:
+Developed a fully compliant IRC server based on the [RFC 2119](https://modern.ircdocs.horse/) protocol.
+Managed connections, message parsing, and user commands using low-level socket programming.

+- Concurrency:
+Implemented multi-client support using asynchronous I/O to handle multiple connections simultaneously.

+- Protocol Implementation:
+Followed the IRC RFC 2119 standards to ensure correct command handling, error messaging, and client-server communication.

+- Error Handling and Debugging:
+Utilized tools such as Valgrind to debug and handle runtime errors, memory leaks, and segmentation faults.

+- Security:
+Implemented basic security features like password protection, user authentication, and channel modes to control access and permissions.

+- Testing:
+Conducted extensive testing, including unit tests and stress tests, to ensure the server’s stability and protocol adherence under various scenarios.

+- Version Control:
+Used Git for version control, enabling effective collaboration and code management within the team.

 ## References

 Here are some references that you may find helpful: